fischerf/relatelang/README.md

 ### 6.1 Scenario 1: Complex Physical & Mathematical Research

-This example demonstrates how RelateScript can be used to model physical phenomena, specifically the photoelectric effect in quantum mechanics.
+This example demonstrates how RelateLang can be used to model physical phenomena, specifically the photoelectric effect in quantum mechanics.

 ```plaintext
 define Planck_constant as "h = 6.62607015 × 10⁻³⁴ Js".